Discover

 Lachine

 The living environment in Lachine is truly outstanding.
 The Borough is known for its magnificent waterfront parks, its heritage sites, its sports and cultural facilities and its quality educational institutions.
-Strong population growth is expected over the coming years.
-The Lachine-Est sector, a former industrial district currently undergoing a real transformation, could eventually be home to some 4,800 families.
-Located at the crossroads of highways and served by two commuter train stations, Lachine benefits from a strategic location.
+Strong population growth is expected over the next few years, particularly with the transformation of the former industrial district of Lachine-Est. Located at the crossroads of highways and served by two commuter train stations, Lachine benefits from a strategic location.
 In fact, it boasts one of the largest industrial parks.

 History